DFHack/dfhack/docs/Plugins.rst

 .. note::

-    In order to avoid user confusion, as a matter of policy all these tools display the word "DFHack" on the screen somewhere while active.
+    In order to avoid user confusion, as a matter of policy all these tools display the word :guilabel:`DFHack` on the screen somewhere while active.

     When that is not appropriate because they merely add keybinding hints to existing DF screens, they deliberately use red instead of green for the key.